GabeScott/standard-works-vault/General Conference/2017 April - Gathering the Family of God.md

 Many of your ancestors did not receive those ordinances.
 But in the providence of God, you did.
 And God knew that you would feel drawn to your ancestors in love and that you would have the technology necessary to identify them.
 He also knew that you would live in a time when access to holy temples, where the ordinances can be performed, would be greater than ever in history.
 And He knew that He could trust you to accomplish this work in behalf of your ancestors.

 Of course, all of us have many pressing and important responsibilities that need our attention and time.
 All of us find parts of what the Lord expects us to do beyond our abilities.
 Fortunately, the Lord provides a way for each of us to gain confidence and satisfaction in all our service, including family history service.
-We gain strength to do what He asks through our faith that the Savior gives no commandment “save he shall prepare a way for [us] that [we] may accomplish the thing which he commandeth” (1 Nephi 3:7).
+We gain strength to do what He asks through our faith that the Savior gives no commandment “save he shall prepare a way for \[us\] that \[we\] may accomplish the thing which he commandeth” ([[1 Nephi 3.7|1 Nephi 3:7]]).

 I know this is true from experience.
 Many years ago, as a university student, I met a man who worked for one of the largest computer companies in the world.
 This was in the early days of computing, and it just so happened that his company had sent him to sell computers to The Church of Jesus Christ of Latter-day Saints.